Leto: Later accounts

 According to the Bibliotheca, "But Latona for her intrigue with Zeus was hunted by Hera over the whole earth, till she came to Delos and brought forth first Artemis, by the help of whose midwifery she afterwards gave birth to Apollo."

 Antoninus Liberalis hints that Leto came down from Hyperborea in the guise of a she-wolf, or that she sought out the "wolf-country" of Lycia, formerly called Tremilis, which she renamed to honour wolves that had befriended her.
 Another late source, Aelian, also links Leto with wolves and Hyperboreans:

 Wolves are not easily delivered of their young, only after twelve days and twelve nights, for the people of Delos maintain that this was the length of time that it took Leto to travel from the Hyperboreoi to Delos.

 Leto found the barren floating island of Delos, still bearing its archaic name of Asterios, which was neither mainland nor a real island and gave birth there, promising the island wealth from the worshippers who would flock to the obscure birthplace of the splendid god who was to come.
 As a gesture of gratitude, Delos was secured with four pillars and later became sacred to Apollo.

 Callimachus states that not only did every place on earth refuse to give sanctuary to Leto out of fear of Hera, but the queen of gods had also deployed Ares and Iris to drive Leto away from anywhere she tried to settle in, so she would not give birth to her twins.
 Leto considered the island of Kos for a birthplace, but Apollo, still in the womb, advised his mother against giving birth to him there, saying Kos was fated to be the birthplace of someone else.
-He later urged his mother to go to Delos.
-Callimachus wrote that it is remarkable that Leto brought forth Artemis, the elder twin, without travail.
+He later urged his mother to go to Delos, who used to Leto's sister Asteria.
+Delos was the only place on earth willing to receive Leto when she went into labour, defying Hera's orders.
+Callimachus wrote that it is remarkable that Leto brought forth Artemis, the elder twin, without travail despite her exhausting journey.
+Although Hera was enraged that Asteria had defied her and allowed Leto to give birth to the products of Zeus's liaison, she did no harm to Asteria, out of respect for her for not sleeping with Zeus when he chased her, thus not further defiling Hera's marriage.